Otus-DevOps-2019-11/vshender_infra/README.md

 - The roles for DB and application configuration are created.
 - The prod and stage environments are configured.
 - The application is made available on port 80 using `jdauphant.nginx` role.
+- Ansible Vault is used to store secrets.